Atif Aslam

-Muhammad Atif Aslam (Note: Punjabi, Urdu: عاطف اسلم) (/pa/; born 12 March 1983), also known mononymously by the hypocorism Aadeez, is a Pakistani playback singer, songwriter, composer, and actor.
-He has recorded many songs in both Pakistan films and Indian films, and is known for his vocal belting technique.
+Atif Aslam (Note: Urdu, عاطف اسلم, /pa/.) (/pa/; born 12 March 1983), also known mononymously by the hypocorism Aadeez, is a Pakistani playback singer, songwriter, composer, and actor.
+He has recorded many songs in both Pakistani films and Indian films, and is known for his vocal belting technique.
 His music style has been described as a mixture of Pakistani pop and Sufi rock.
-He made his Bollywood film debut in 2005 by singing the song "Aadat" from Kalyug.
+He made his Bollywood film debut in 2005 by singing his album song "Aadat" in Kalyug.

-Born in Wazirabad, Punjab, Atif Aslam started his music career in early 2000s.
-He released his debut album, Jal Pari, in 2004.
-He went on to sing songs in both Indian (Bollywood) and Pakistani (Lollywood) film industries.
-Aslam has been a prominent performer on Coke Studio Pakistan, where his renditions such as Tajdar-e-Haram (Season 8), Wohi Khuda Hai (Season 12), and Man Aamadeh Am (with Gul Panra) gained immense popularity, each amassing millions of views on YouTube and receiving critical acclaim.
-He predominantly sings in Urdu and his native Punjabi, as well as Bengali, Persian and Pashto.
-In 2008, he received the Tamgha-e-Imtiaz, the fourth-highest civilian honor award from the Pakistani government.
+Born in Wazirabad, Punjab, Aslam began his music career in the early 2000s and rose to prominence following the release of "Aadat".
+He released his debut solo album, Jal Pari, in 2004 before establishing a successful playback career in Bollywood, recording songs including "Woh Lamhe Woh Baatein", "Pehli Nazar Mein", "Tu Jaane Na", "Tera Hone Laga Hoon", "Jeene Laga Hoon", and "Dil Diyan Gallan".
+He has also been a prominent performer on Coke Studio Pakistan, where his performances have included "Tajdar-e-Haram", "Man Aamadeh Am", and "Wohi Khuda Hai".
+Aslam primarily performs in Urdu and Punjabi, and has also recorded songs in Hindi, Bengali, Persian, and Pashto.

-He is also a recipient of several Lux Style Awards.
-In March 2003, he was introduced by McDonald's Pakistan to sing commercials for cartoons like Sonic The Hedgehog and Hello Kitty.
-Aslam made his acting debut in 2011, with the Urdu social drama film Bol.
-In 2019, he was awarded a star in the Dubai Walk of Fame after his nomination for the best singer in Pakistan.
-He was also featured in the Forbes Asia's 100 Digital Stars, published in December 2020.
+Aslam has received numerous honours during his career, including the Tamgha-e-Imtiaz from the Government of Pakistan in 2008 and several Lux Style Awards.
+He made his acting debut in the 2011 Urdu social drama film Bol.
+In 2019, he received a star on The Dubai Stars in Dubai, and in 2020 was included in Forbes Asias 100 Digital Stars list.

 Early life and education

 Atif Aslam was born on 12 March 1983, to a middle-class Punjabi family in Wazirabad, Punjab.
-He has three brothers, who have all worked with him: Shahzad as photographer, Shahbaz as designer and manager and Shiraaz as his website co-ordinator.
+He has three brothers, who have all worked with him: Shahzad as photographer, Shahbaz as designer and manager and Shiraaz as his website coordinator.
 He went to Kimberley Hall School in Lahore, Punjab, until 1991, when he moved to Rawalpindi, Punjab, and continued his studies at St. Paul's Cambridge School in Satellite Town.
 In 1995, Aslam returned to Lahore, where he continued his studies at a Divisional Public School and College (DPSC) branch.
-He proceeded to attend Fazaia Inter College for his HSSC from 1999 to 2001, and later went to University of Punjab.
+He proceeded to attend Fazaia Inter College for his HSSC from 1999 to 2001, and later went to University of Central Punjab.

-In an interview, Aslam revealed that his ambition around this time was to become a singer.
+In an interview, Atif Aslam revealed that his ambition at the time was to become a singer.
 He first competed on stage, and won, at the age of 15 before singing in various talent contests.
 He also wanted to be a cricketer, being a fast bowler, and was selected for the Pakistan under-19 team, but he didn't go ahead as his parents wanted him to become a doctor.